nest/nest-simulator/doc/userdoc/contribute/nest_with_ides.rst

 -------

 This recipe describes how to set up Eclipse for editing, building and running NEST.
-The description here was tested on macOS 11.
+The description here was tested on macOS 11 and Ubuntu 16.

 Requirements and limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~